CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 See our [Web Browsers](web_browsers.md) page for suggestions regarding the web browser used during coding sessions.

-Please create an account on either the [Codecademy](http://www.codecademy.com) or [Code Studio](https://learn.code.org) websites on behalf of your children.
+First time students between 7 and 11 who would like to learn programming concepts with minimal typing involved should be registered for Code Studio.
+Please create an account on the [Code Studio](https://learn.code.org) website on behalf of your children.
 Your child will need to use the same login information for each CoderDojo session.
-Children who would like to learn programming concepts with minimal typing involved should be registered for Code Studio.
-Other students should be registered for Codecademy.

-### Downloadable resources
-In case there are difficulties connecting to the internet at the library, we will have 4 USB thumb drives available with the following resources for Mac and PC laptops.
+Older students should learn to type!
+Learning to type properly is one of the first things you can do to become a proficient coder.
+Sites such as [typing.com](http://www.typing.com) and [keybr.com](http://www.keybr.com) are great free online resources that teach typing skills.

 ## When you arrive